Skip to main content

 "I think it's surprising because that's our philosophy," Vikings safety Joshua Metellus said following the 31-29 loss.
 "We know what the standard is, and the standard is to be great in those moments especially."

-The standard was intact, occasionally, in the first game played at U.S. Bank Stadium in 28 days.
-It was disguised, intermittently, as a sixth consecutive win.
-But it featured too many uncharacteristic moments.
+The standard was intact, occasionally, in the first game at U.S. Bank Stadium in 28 days.
+It was disguised, intermittently, as a sixth consecutive win for the 5-1 Vikings, but featured uncharacteristic moments.

 "We get [into] a heavyweight battle like this, it comes down to situational football," Metellus lamented.